mricon/grokmirror/README.rst

 --------------------------------------------

 :Author:    konstantin@linuxfoundation.org
-:Date:      2019-10-23
+:Date:      2020-08-14
 :Copyright: The Linux Foundation and contributors
 :License:   GPLv3+
-:Version:   1.2.2
+:Version:   2.0.0

 DESCRIPTION
 -----------
-Grokmirror was written to make mirroring large git repository collections more efficient.
-Grokmirror uses the manifest file published by the master mirror in order to figure out which repositories to clone, and to track which repositories require updating.
-The process is extremely lightweight and efficient both for the master and for the mirrors.
+Grokmirror was written to make replicating large git repository collections more efficient.
+Grokmirror uses the manifest file published by the origin server in order to figure out which repositories to clone, and to track which repositories require updating.
+The process is lightweight and efficient both for the primary and for the replicas.

 CONCEPTS
 --------
-Grokmirror master publishes a json-formatted manifest file containing information about all git repositories that it carries.
+The origin server publishes a json-formatted manifest file containing information about all git repositories that it carries.
 The format of the manifest file is as follows::

     {
       "/path/to/bare/repository.git": {
         "description": "Repository description",
+        "head":        "ref: refs/heads/branchname",
         "reference":   "/path/to/reference/repository.git",
+        "forkgroup":   "forkgroup-guid",
         "modified":    timestamp,
         "fingerprint": sha1sum(git show-ref),
         "symlinks": [